noaa-ocs-modeling/OCSMesh/README.md

 before OCSMesh can be used.
 Jigsaw is available on `conda-forge` channel.

-First you need to download the `environment.yml` file
+First you need to download the `environment.yml` file.

 ```bash
 wget https://raw.githubusercontent.com/noaa-ocs-modeling/OCSMesh/main/environment.yml